CF Families

 Chrissy Schram knew from a young age that she wanted to be an artist when she grew up.
 As a small child in Toronto, ON, she would often find inspiration from her favourite children’s books and comics.

 “As a child, I always loved Robert Munch and his illustrator, Michael Martchenko.
 I would read and copy the images, maybe tweak them a little here and there.
-There were many Saturday morning cartoons that inspired me, and some that still do like Adventure Time.
+There were many Saturday morning cartoons that inspired me, and some that still do, like Adventure Time.
 You might see some similarities from Adventure Time in my fun family portraits.
-My style really continues to evolve – an artist never stops learn and perfecting,” said Schram, a military spouse and military veteran.
+My style really continues to evolve – an artist never stops learning and perfecting,” said Schram, a military spouse and military veteran.

 Schram credits her high school, which had an amazing art program that she attended.
-She continued her study of art at the Ontario College of Art and Design where she earned a degree in editorial and corporate identity graphic design.
+She continued her study of art at the Ontario College of Art and Design, where she earned a degree in editorial and corporate identity graphic design.

 Shortly after graduating with her bachelor’s degree, Schram enlisted in the military.
 Her first posting brought her to CFB Gagetown, where she met her husband, Alan Schram, who was also a serving member.